bobcui/redis/README.md

 What is New?
 --------------

-Add length and entry count limits on some types:
+Add length and entry count limits on some types in redis.conf

 * string-value-maxlength
 * hash-entry-maxcount